 Fledgling Trail: Children of all ages will enjoy mimicking the life stages of a young bird from egg to first flight.
-A ensory garden, water features, accessible play apparatas and benches to relax and enjoy nature will entice all to visit again and again.
+A sensory garden, water features, accessible play apparatus and benches to relax and enjoy nature will entice all to visit again and again.

-If you would like to recieve updates or find out how to support a specific the new Center, please email Wendy Christie.
+If you would like to receive updates or find out how to support a specific aspect of the new Center, please email Wendy Christie.

 Kimmel Bogrette Architecture + Site

 Since 1995, Principals Jim Bogrette and Martin Kimmel bring with them more than 50 years of combined experience in helping clients to fulfill their missions by transforming their unique needs into reality.
 Kimmel Bogrette has become a well-respected, award-winning design firm by combining experience, expectations and excellence that starts with the principals and is passed down through the firm and on to our clients.